vooku/rejfpank-visuals/README.md

 - reset skybox color multiplier
 - revise count/n variables and constants
 - make multipass banner standalone object
+- add support for any axes in CCamera::placeOnCircle()

 ## Ideas
 - create an algorithm to tessellate a rectangle